 You might experience a pinching or stabbing pain when looking up towards the ceiling, as well as limited range of motion with neck movement..
 Some individuals may experience tension headaches that wrap around your head, adding pressure to an already painful experience.

-While this condition is common and these symptoms are the usual identifiers for Upper Cross Syndrome, it is important to get checked out by your Airrosti Provider or primary care physician to rule out other possible medical conditions.
+While this condition is common and those are the usual identifiers for Upper Cross Syndrome, it is important to get a proper assessment by consulting with your doctor to rule out other possible medical conditions.

-Improve Your Posture – The best way to avoid Upper Cross Syndrome is to improve your posture.
+The best way to avoid neck pain and Upper Cross Syndrome is to improve your posture.
 Practice proper posture when sitting and try to take short breaks throughout the day to walk around and stretch.
-This article is a great resource for UCS prevention tips, with a few easy stretches and exercises you can try at home to help avoid UCS and relax any muscle tightness at the end of a long day.
+There are many great resources for posture tips and easy exercises to help relax any muscle tightness during the day.

-Stretch It Out – Taking a break from work to stretch your muscles a few times during the day can also help relieve the symptoms of Upper Cross Syndrome.
+Taking a break from work to stretch your muscles a few times during the day can also help relieve the symptoms of Upper Cross Syndrome.
 Stretching at work is a great way to reduce muscle fatigue and improve your posture.
-Try a few stretches and yoga poses to alleviate the stiffness in your muscles and work on your flexibility throughout the day.
+Add a few stretches or yoga poses to your daily routine to alleviate muscle tension and work on your flexibility throughout the day.

 Unless treated, your neck pain could possibly become chronic, and may be more stubborn to treat as time goes on.
 It is important to be seen by a medical provider who can assess your condition.

 At Airrosti, our Providers work to treat your aches and pains at the source.
 Through targeted manual therapy and creating a personalized treatment plan, our Providers can diagnose and resolve the cause of your injury while giving you the resources and tools you need to prevent future injury.